uwescience/whaletracks/README.md

 # whaletracks
-Analysis of sound data to detect and track whales
+Analysis of sound data to detect and track whales.

+The data are structured as ...